Bears: Fur, Feathers & Ferns

 Bears: Picnic Basket

 This adventure introduces Bear Scouts to the fun of preparing their own meals and snacks.
 They learn basic skills and safety practices when cooking inside or outside.
 Scouts also learn how to select, prepare, and perfect their own recipes.
-The skills learned in this adventure can be the groundwork for the Cooking merit badge and the quartermaster leadership position once the Bear becomes a Boy Scout.
+The skills learned in this adventure can be the groundwork for the Cooking merit badge and the quartermaster leadership position once the Bear joins a Troop.

 - Create your own Bear cookbook using at least five recipes you can cook or prepare either on your own or with some adult help.